-Describe Retention Efforts in 2020-2021 Describe Retention Plans in 2021-2022 To ensure that our applicants, which are primarily from low-income families, suffer no hardships associated with their scholars receiving a high-quality education, we provide free breakfast and lunch every day, and free uniforms every year.
+Describe Retention Efforts in 2020-2021 Describe Retention Plans in 2021-2022 Economically Disadvantaged To ensure that our applicants, which are primarily from low-income families, suffer no hardships associated with their scholars receiving a high-quality education, we provide free breakfast and lunch every day, and free uniforms every year.
 We also provide wrap-around services for our families including social work intervention, free after-school services, tax preparation, free legal services, and much more.
-Our high school Our plans for the 2021-2022 school year include: Continued free PCR and rapid testing for all Promise students students also receive help from our Center for Higher Education and Career Support, in order to help them obtain jobs and internships as they transfer into the college.
+Our high school students also receive help from our Center for Higher Education and Career Support, in order to help them obtain jobs and internships as they transfer into the college.
 During the pandemic, we supplied over 1,000 Promise scholars with laptops and 150 families with wifi hotspots.
 In partnership with HCZ, we supplied groceries and PPE for our Promise families in need and supplied them with virtual resources and tech support.
 During remote learning, lunch was delivered to the homes of students learning virtually.
 All graduating seniors received a new Macbook to use in college and other gifts to help with their studies.
 In a partnership with Mobile Health, we also provided internal free PCR and rapid testings to our students and staff to keep our community safe.
-In partnership with HCZ, we also provided a cash gift to all Promise families to help with hardships caused by the
+In Our plans for the 2021-2022 school year include: Continued free PCR and rapid testing for all Promise students Continued social services including counseling and traumabased support due to hardships caused by the pandemic Continued free after-school services for all Promise Academy students Continued free summer camp and summer enrichment sessions Ongoing communication at events and parent association meetings to inform Promise families about our offerings.
+Continued gifts to help graduating seniors with their college studies.
+Continued free uniforms, breakfast, lunch, and other services.